kukudalapraveen/runo-backend/README.md

 ### 5. API Requests Postman Collections:

-- API requests for adding a log(POST),analytics of user(GET),analytics summary(GET).
+- Includes API requests for adding a log (POST), retrieving user analytics (GET), and fetching the analytics summary (GET).
-- Added a new request for testing rate limiting,by running with collection with Run configuration iteration greater than 100.
+- Added a new request for testing rate limiting by running the collection with the "Run" configuration set to more than 100 iterations.

 ---